€1,450 €1,276

 - Scooter-Powered Exploration — Six to eight DPV scooters are pre-booked for this trip, opening up sites that would be impossible on fin power alone.
 Cover the full Abu Nuhas wreck complex in a single dive, extend your range at Thomas Canyon, or cruise the Blue Hole wall at depth.

-- Night Diving at Bluff Point — A modest wreck at 14m transforms after dark into a nocturnal hunting ground — cuttlefish, octopus, Spanish dancers, and shrimp eyes glinting like constellations.
+- Night Diving at Bluff Point — The Barge at Bluff Point on Gobal Island transforms after dark into one of the Red Sea's premier night dives.
+A modest 35m steel wreck at 14m becomes a nocturnal hunting ground — cuttlefish, octopus on patrol, hunting lionfish, Spanish dancers, and an extraordinary density of shrimp with eyes reflecting your torch like constellations.

 Ideal for